 As marketers, we know it takes time for people to move down the funnel after first engaging with paid search or paid social.
 However, many leading indicators can help us determine whether or not the ad is resonating with the right audience.

-We’ve given a real-world example of how we used analytics and leading indicators to optimize some of our own advertising.
+Monitor leading indicators such as engagement rates, qualified traffic, and conversion costs.
+These metrics can provide early insights into campaign effectiveness and allow for timely optimizations.
+We’ve given a real-world example of how we used analytics and leading indicators to optimize some of our advertising.
 For more details about which metrics to watch and why they matter, check it out.

 Companies relying on IP addresses to calculate the company associated with the visitor had a rude awakening in April of 2020.
-When people began working from home en masse, those designated IP ranges were useless.
+Those designated IP ranges were useless when people began working from home en masse.

-Installing web tracking like Analytics.JS can help you retroactively identify people once they fill out a form.
-This allows you to retroactively identify historical interactions and give sales a better picture of what their prospect was engaging with before the opportunity is created.
+Installing web tracking like Analytics.JS can help you retroactively identify people once they complete a form.
+This allows you to retroactively identify historical interactions and give sales a better picture of what their prospect was engaging with before the opportunity was created.

-While we can’t always show touches that are anonymous as part of ROAS, there is an ability to incorporate some of this data at the account level and incorporate it into scoring.
-This is another example of how having both engagement AND Attribution (or ROAS) in the same platform is so important to gauge how marketing is doing.
+While we can’t always show anonymous touches as part of ROAS, there is an ability to incorporate some of this data at the account level and incorporate it into scoring.
+This is another example of how having engagement AND Attribution (or ROAS) in the same platform is so important to gauge how marketing is doing.
 You can read more of my thoughts on this topic here.

 Marketers who use first-touch single-point attribution will be accustomed to seeing a lot of value placed on early engagement activities like paid search.
-Those who use last-touch single-point attribution will have to explain to management why their chatbot isn’t the only marketing tactic they should invest in.
+Those who use last-touch single-point attribution must explain to management why their chatbot isn’t the only marketing tactic they should invest in.
 Neither of these views gives a holistic view of marketing efforts needed to generate a sale.

-It’s important to think of your ad campaigns in the context of your complete marketing story.
+It’s essential to think of your ad campaigns in the context of your complete marketing story.
 Likely, this touch is one of many at a given company.
-Salesforce campaign influence reporting, for example, gives full credit to any campaign that touches an account that has an opportunity IF the contact is associated as a “contact role” on the opportunity.
-This doesn’t sit well with because:
+Salesforce campaign influence reporting, for example, offers full credit to any campaign that touches an account with an opportunity IF the contact is associated as a “contact role” on the chance.
+This doesn’t sit well with me because:

 Thinking of ROAS in the context of multi-touch attribution can give you a more realistic “value” picture.